 Bake the ornaments in a 120°C oven for 1-2 hours depending on the siege and thickness of your decorations.
 This isn’t an exact science, because inevitably, your shapes won’t be 100% even in thickness.
 They are done when they feel hard.
 They are really done if they start to brown (don’t worry if they do go a bit brown, you can just paint over the brown bits!).
 Let the ornaments cool completely before decorating.

-I used acrylic paints and gave my daughter her regular paints and brushes.
-I stuck with the colour scheme of the room the tree is in, and my daughter used the toddler method of all the colours at once – but it’s really up to you to get creative on how you want to decorate.
+I used acrylic paints and gave my children their regular paints and brushes.
+I stuck with the colour scheme of the room the tree is in, and my kids used the toddler method of all the colours at once – but it’s really up to you to get creative on how you want to decorate.

 Once all your decorating is dry, you need to seal these ornaments so they last a good, long while.
 While the salt does an excellent job of preserving the salt dough itself, sealing the ornaments will help keep all the decorations you just lovingly decorated looking great for years to come.

 Make the “varnish” with one part glue to two parts water.
 I just do one coat on each side and let it dry completely in between.
 We used our cake cooling racks for this.